 11 – Annual Passes Include Photopass Memory Maker

 One of the most recent perks added to the annual passes is the addition of Photopass Memory Maker.
 This allows you to download all photos taken during your trip by Disney Photopass Photographers and on rides.
 Disney photographers are stationed pretty much everywhere but the restrooms to capture the moments of your special time.
 While this may not be something, you would typically choose to purchase a few great pictures, and it may become something you learn to love.
-Now that Memory Maker is included with annual passes I’ve been shocked by how many times I’ve heard people say (myself included), “I never thought much about it, but now that we have it we love it.
+Now that Memory Maker is included with most annual passes I’ve been shocked by how many times I’ve heard people say (myself included), “I never thought much about it, but now that we have it we love it.
 We use it all the time.”
 This saves $169 per trip off the advanced purchase price.

 10 – Save Money on Your Tickets